Who Do I Sue After a Car Accident – The Driver or Insurance Company

-This individual was obviously not paying attention, and now you are not only left with a damaged, or even totaled, vehicle, but you are physically injured and in the need
+This individual was obviously not paying attention, and now you are not only left with a damaged, or even totaled, vehicle, but you are physically injured and in need of medical treatment.

-You shouldn’t be responsible to pay for this right?
+You shouldn’t be responsible for paying for your property damage or medical expenses, right?

-This evidence is essential to proving your innocence so the at fault person's insurance company can not argue who is at fault and weasel their way out of paying you the damages that you deserve.
+This evidence is essential to proving your innocence so the at-fault driver and their insurance company can not argue who is at fault and weasel their way out of paying you the damages you deserve.

 Working with an attorney will help, and they will do most of the legwork to ensure that you receive your compensation for being the innocent victim in this auto accident.